Blackpool Zoo

 Blackpool Zoo is a 32 acre zoo, owned by Parques Reunidos and located in the sea-side resort of Blackpool, Lancashire, England.
-It provides a home to over 1,350 animals from all over the world.
+It cares for over 1,000 animals from all over the world.

 History

-The zoo opened in 1972 on a site which had previously been the Stanley Park Aerodrome.
+The Blackpool Zoo opened in 1972 on a site which had previously been the Stanley Park Aerodrome.

 2005 saw the opening of the 'Dinosaur Safari', a walkthrough exhibition featuring models of 32 life-size dinosaurs around a trail.
 "Amazonia" opened in 2006.
 This is a walk-through enclosure of South American animals and birds including squirrel monkeys.

 Giraffes were re-introduced to the zoo in 2008, after an absence of fourteen years, and over £0.5m was invested in the new giraffe house and pens.

 In summer 2009, penguins were to be added to the list of animals at the zoo, with the arrival of twenty Magellanic penguins from two Spanish conservation centres.
-A £1m sealion pool was opened in May 2010 along with the addition of a male sealion from Spain.
+A£1m sealion pool was opened in May 2010 along with the addition of a male sealion from Spain.
 2011 saw the opening of a new Children's Farm and the expansion and refurbishment of the main restaurant.

-In 2018, the zoo opened a new elephant exhibit - Project Elephant Base Camp.

 Animals and exhibits

 Orangutan Outlook

-Reopened in 2014, following a £1 million transformation, Orangutan Outlook is home to four Bornean orangutans - a male named Kawan (arrived in 2022 from Apenheul Primate Park) and three females; Cherie (born at the zoo in 1997), Summer (Cherie's sister and born at the zoo in 2002) and Jingga (arrived in 2017 from Barcelona Zoo).
+Reopened in 2014, following a £1 million transformation, Orangutan Outlook is home to five Bornean orangutans – a male named Kawan (arrived in 2022 from Apenheul Primate Park) and three females; Cherie (born at the zoo in 1997), Summer (Cherie's sister and born at the zoo in 2002), Jingga (arrived in 2017 from Barcelona Zoo) and another male named Jarang born at the zoo to Kawan and Jingga in 2023.
 The upper viewing area is also home to a tank with Chinese water dragons and a Philippine sailfin lizard.
 Vicky, the first orangutan to be born at the zoo and mother of Cherie and Summer, died in 2019.